FOD Resources

 FAA: Qualifications for Wildlife Biologist

-The Federal Aviation Administration’s advisory circular (AC) 150/5200-36 describes professional qualifications for biologists who conduct wildlife hazard assessments at Part 139 airport and at non-certificated airports funded by the Airport Improvement or Passenger Facility Charge programs.
+Advisory Circular (AC) 150/5200-36 describes professional qualifications for biologists who conduct wildlife hazard assessments at Part 139 airports and at non-certificated airports funded by the Airport Improvement or Passenger Facility Charge programs.

 Flight Safety Foundation